Azevedoc/WoW-PTR-Config-Copier/README.md

 - **Custom Overwrite Options:**
   Before copying, the script prompts whether to always overwrite, never overwrite, or ask for each directory copy (via Robocopy) and file copy (via Copy-Item).

+- **Configuration Management:**
+  - Save your current configuration to a JSON file for future use
+  - Import previously saved configurations

 ## Prerequisites

-- **Windows PowerShell** (v5 or higher is recommended) - A normal windows 11 install should have this by default.
-Win 10 also very likely.
+- **Windows PowerShell** (v5.1 or higher) - A normal Windows 10/11 install should have this by default.
-- The script must be run in an **elevated PowerShell session** (i.e., "Run as Administrator") to access protected directories e.g if WoW is installed in Program Files on your main drive.
-You can run without it depending where it is.
+- The script must be run in an **elevated PowerShell session** (i.e., "Run as Administrator") if WoW is installed in protected directories like Program Files.

 ## Usage

 0. **Log in with your PTR character:**
-   - Before doing anything, log in the PTR, copy your character(s) if not done so, enter the world, then exit the game.
-(Game must be closed or it will try to overwrite things)
+   - Before doing anything, log in to the PTR, copy your character(s) if not done already, enter the world, then exit the game.
    - This will create the necessary local folder structure needed for the script to work.
+   - Note: Game must be closed during the copy process or it may conflict with files being modified.

 1. **Clone or Download** the repository:
    ```bash